hfiref0x/KDU/README.md

 + RTCore64 driver from MSI Afterburner of version 4.6.2 build 15658 and below;
 + Gdrv driver from various Gigabyte TOOLS of undefined version;
 + ATSZIO64 driver from ASUSTeK WinFlash utility of various versions;
-+ MICSYS MsIo driver from Patriot Viper RGB utility of version 1.0.
++ MICSYS MsIo (WinIo) driver from Patriot Viper RGB utility of version 1.0;
++ GLCKIO2 (WinIo) driver from ASRock Polychrome RGB of version 1.0.4;
++ EneIo (WinIo) driver from G.SKILL Trident Z Lighting Control of version 1.00.08.

 More providers maybe added in the future.